Fear, distress, relief. The many emotions of the pandemic can be found in Italy’s pharmacy testing lines.

 Brandello stood outside the pharmacy for several more minutes.
 She called her dad.
 She started to cry.
 She couldn’t quite make sense of it.
 She kept repeating that she’d been scheduled to get a booster in less than a week.

-She explained that she had gotten tested because she woke up with a sore throat and a dry cough.
+She explained that she had taken the test because she woke up with a sore throat and a dry cough.
 But now she feared going home, because she didn’t want to infect a grandparent who lived with her family.
-The alternative, she said, was to stay with her boyfriend, and “lock herself in a space she said was “smaller than a bathroom.”
-Even though she was unlikely to get seriously ill, she said she already felt sick “psychologically.”
+The alternative, she said, was to stay with her boyfriend, and lock herself in a space she said was “smaller than a bathroom.”
+Even though she was unlikely to become seriously ill, she said she already felt sick “psychologically.”

 “I’ll hole myself up and shed some more tears,” she said.

 Italy created its testing system late last year, when the first pharmacies erected outdoor tents, planning for an emergency that most anticipated would last one winter, not two.
-At that time, the country was conducting swabs at one-fifth the level that it is now.
+At that time, the country was administering swabs at one-fifth the level that it is now.

 Since then, pharmacies have become the go-to place for testing.
 There are 20,000 pharmacies across the country, 14,000 of which offer swabs.
-Some pharmacies have swapped out tents two or three times, replacing them from wear and tear.
+Some pharmacies have swapped out their testing tents two or three times, replacing them because of wear and tear.
 Some pharmacies have upgraded to more durable cabins.
 Some have set up online appointment systems.
 A few have installed touch screens at the entrance, so people can take a number for their place in line.
 Pharmacists say that, along the way, their own lives have been pushed in ways they never imagined.

 “We were even open on the morning of Christmas,” said Fabrizio Donadio, whose family owns the pharmacy in Morano Calabro, a Calabrian hilltop town that has seen an explosion of cases and special restrictions.
 “Let’s just say we haven’t gotten any rest.”

 The pharmacies of Italy bear little resemblance to the palatial chains common in the United States.
 Here, they are compact.
 Many, in an homage to ancient apothecaries, are decorated with ceramic urns once used for herbal remedies.
 In Rome, a few pharmacies have frescoed ceilings.
-They don’t sell candy bars or breakfast cereal or greeting cards.
+They don’t sell candy bars or breakfast cereals or greeting cards.

 The pharmacists who run these places say they are earning more money because of the testing.
-But one pharmacist said the income was “damn hard earned.”
-Spagnoli quipped that he might as well be the richest man at a cemetery, not because he was so worried about covid, but because there was no downtime for leisure.
+But one pharmacist said the income was “damn hard-earned.”
+Spagnoli quipped that he might as well be the richest man at a cemetery, not because he was so worried about covid-19, but because there was no downtime for leisure.

-Pharmacists say there is a constantly need to juggle duties.
-Either they perform the swabs or contract nurses — in high demand — to do the work.
-Each result needs to be logged on two government websites.
+Pharmacists say they are constantly juggling duties.
+Either they perform the swabs or engage nurses — who are in high demand — to do the work.
+Each test result needs to be logged on two government websites.

 “Now and then, one site is working, the other not,” Spagnoli said.

 Gimbe, a research foundation in Bologna, Italy, that tracks the pandemic, says the testing system has many drawbacks.
-The group noted that so many asymptomatic people are lining up for tests, and then being referred to PCR tests for confirmation, that people who really need PCR tests aren’t being tested “in an adequate amount of time.”
-It also claimed this week that the antigen tests have a 30 to 50 percent chance of producing false negatives — a higher rate than generally cited by other scientists.
+The group noted that so many asymptomatic people are lining up for tests and then being referred for confirmatory PCR tests that people who really need PCR tests aren’t being tested “in an adequate amount of time.”
+The foundation also claimed this week that the antigen tests have a 30 to 50 percent chance of producing false negatives — a higher rate than generally cited by other scientists.
 (The Food and Drug Administration has said that rapid tests may be less effective at identifying the omicron variant.)

 There were points earlier in the pandemic when testing positive could be more dire.
-Lower hospitalization rates strongly suggest omicron isn’t as severe as delta and earlier strains.
-But people who conduct swabs say they still sense anxiety among people lining up.
+Lower hospitalization rates strongly suggest omicron isn’t as severe as delta and earlier strains of the novel coronavirus.
+But people who administer swabs say they still sense anxiety among the people lining up.

-One nurse stationed inside a tent at a pharmacy in San Vito Romano, a town an hour outside of Rome, said the fear was “constant.”
+One nurse stationed in a tent at a pharmacy in San Vito Romano, a town an hour outside Rome, said the fear was “constant.”
 Part of it may be that the ambiance of the testing sites hasn’t changed: the protective covers, the face shields, the sanitizing spray used after positive tests.

-“I’ll try to reassure them a bit,” the nurse, Marco Riccardi, said.
+“I’ll try to reassure them a bit,” said the nurse, Marco Riccardi.
 “I tell them, you’re vaccinated.
 You might have a fever.
 But a few days at home and it’ll be over.”

 The mandatory isolation period in Italy is at least 10 days.